vogelino/charlottestuby.com/content/stubyAndFischer.md

 introButtonLink: https://fischersusanne.com/stuby-x-fischer-about
 showPreviewGrid: true
 projects:
+  - projectDescription: >-
+      This project extends the exploration initiated with *Take the Opportunity to Elevate Yourself*, translating its playful spirit into a new domestic setting.
+Four second-hand chairs were sourced, fully dismantled, and reimagined through a meticulous process that combined restoration and textile design.

+      The metallic tubular structures were thermo-lacquered, while the seats and backs were recovered with textile compositions inspired by motocross attire.
+Using techniques such as appliqué, embroidery and quilting, the new coverings reinterpret the dynamic language of sportswear into functional furniture.

+      This continuation of the series reinforces the dialogue between craftsmanship, reuse, and visual expression — transforming familiar objects into uplifting and expressive design pieces.

+      Pictures by Simon Loiseau
+    textStartX: 5
+    projetImages:
+      - projectImage: /img/susanne-fischer-charlottestuby-chaises2.jpg
+        startX: 0
+        startY: 1
+        endX: 4
+        endY: 6
+      - projectImage: /img/susanne-fischer-charlottestuby-chaises11.jpg
+        startX: 0
+        startY: 4
+        endX: 4
+        endY: 8
+      - projectImage: /img/susanne-fischer-charlottestuby-chaises10.jpg
+        startX: 6
+        startY: 6
+        endX: 8
+        endY: 8
+      - projectImage: /img/susanne-fischer-charlottestuby-chaises6.jpg
+        startX: 8
+        endX: 8
+        startY: 10
+        endY: 10
+    textStartY: 2
+    projectButtonLink: ""
+    textEndX: 7
+    textEndY: 4
+    projectButtonText: ""
+    projectTitle: AS/MG
   - projectTitle: Take the opportunity to elevate yourself, 2024
     projectDescription: >-
       This project features two bar stools and a bar bench inspired by motocross